-And it is, of course, a good idea to get some feedback on the learning content.
-But, at the same time, it is more time-consuming, than just looking at the stats and analytics from the learning platform - if the learning content is sent out to learners this way.
+And it is, of course, a good idea to get feedback on the learning content.
+But, at the same time, getting this information, orally, is more time-consuming, than looking at the stats and analytics provided by your learning platform (if the learning content is sent out to learners this way).

-If you are looking for a suitable LMS to support you measurement, read our blog post about how to find the best LMS.
+If you are looking for a suitable LMS to support your measurement, read our blog post about how to find the best LMS.